 Accounting Electives (6 credit hours)

-Accounting electives can be selected from among those 4000- and 5000-level classes that have ACG and TAX prefixes.
+Accounting electives can be selected from 4000- and 5000-level classes that have ACG and TAX prefixes.

-- A minimum 75 percent score on a "competency exam" covering principles of financial accounting (ACG 2021) and principles of managerial accounting (ACG 2071) prior to taking any ACG or TAX course at the 3000 level or higher and
+- a minimum 75 percent score on a competency exam covering principles of financial accounting (ACG 2021) and principles of managerial accounting (ACG 2071), which is required before any 3000-level tax or accounting level courses can be taken, and

-- Successful completion of ACG 3103 (intermediate I) with a minimum grade of C (not C-), on no more than two attempts.
-"W" grades count as an attempt.
+- successful completion of intermediate financial accounting I (ACG 3103) with a minimum grade of C (not C-) on no more than two attempts. ("W" grades count as an attempt.)